 Fr Terence Crotty OP (Chaplain)

 Fr Terence, originally from Cork, is a priest of the Dominican Order and lives in Dublin.
 Prior to joining the order, he trained and worked as a dentist.
 Ordained in 2001, Fr Terence is the current Master of Students for the Irish Dominican Province.
 Fr Terence holds a Doctorate in Sacred Scripture from the University of Fribourg in Switzerland and was a former Prior of San Clemente, Rome.

 Senator Rónán Mullen is from Ahascragh in Co Galway.
 He was elected as an independent senator to represent the National University of Ireland constituency in Seanad Éireann in July 2007 and was re-elected, topping the poll, in 2011.
 He graduated with a BA from University College Galway and after spending a year as President of the Students' Union there, he completed a Masters Degree in Journalism at DCU.
 He was a spokesperson for the Dublin diocese between 1996 and 2001.
 In 2003 he was called to the Bar.
 He also lectures in Law, Communications and Personal Development in the Institute of Technology in Blanchardstown.

-Lorcán Price is a 26 year old barrister from Galway City, but now living and working in Dublin.
-He is a graduate of the National University of Ireland, Galway BA & LLB and the Honourable Society of the Kings Inns.
+Lorcán Price is a barrister from Galway City who lives and works in Dublin.
+He is a graduate of Trinity College and the National University of Ireland, Galway with a BA & LLB and the Honourable Society of the King's Inns.

-Catriona, from Galway, is a mother working part time as a Parish Pastoral Worker in Dublin.
+Catriona is from Galway and is married to Sean - they have two children.
+Catriona works part time as a Parish Pastoral Worker in Dublin.
 She is a qualified Chaplain and has previously worked as a Manangement Consultant with Deloitte and as a Secondary School Teacher.

 Why do we need Catholic Comment?